Joost Luiten

 Willibrordus Adrianus Maria "Joost" Luiten (born 7 January 1986) is a Dutch professional golfer who plays on the European Tour.

 Early life and amateur career

 Luiten was born in Bleiswijk and started playing golf at 6 years old at Golf Centrum Rotterdam.
 As an amateur, he won the 2005 Spanish Amateur Open Championship and German Amateur Open Championship.

 He represented his country at the 2004 European Boys' Team Championship and was selected for the 2006 Palmer Cup.
 Luiten was a member of the 2006 Dutch team that won the Eisenhower Trophy after he played his last five holes in six under par.

 Professional career

-After a failed bid for a tour card at Qualifying School he started his professional career on the EPD Tour where he claimed second place twice in just four starts.
-Because he was not in possession of a tour card Luiten was solely dependent on invites to play on the Challenge Tour.
+After a failed bid for a European Tour card at Qualifying School in late 2006, Luiten started his professional career on the EPD Tour where he claimed second place twice in just four starts.